Your annual goals are already dead

 Break the larger goal into 12-week phases.
 Writing a 70,000-word book might be: research and outline in cycle one, first draft in cycle two, revision in cycle three.
 Each cycle has its own measurable target, scorecard, and review.
 The 12-week frame doesn’t limit ambition – it structures execution into manageable sprints.

-Does 12 week year planning work for people with ADHD?
+Does the twelve week year work for people with ADHD?

 What is the best 12 week year template to use?